-An incremental backup stores only data and files that have been modified since the previous backup was conducted.
+An incremental cloud backup stores only data and files that have been modified since the previous backup was conducted.
 The sole purpose of incremental file backup is to capture any changes that have happened since the last archive.

 In IT, and specifically in data recovery and backup, it’s usually less important whether the previous backup was another incremental backup or a full backup.
 The consequences may be important, however.

-Full backups can also be created via a mechanism referred to as synthetic full backups, where a full backup is constructed by copying data from backups that have already been created.
+Full backups can also be created via a mechanism referred to as a synthetic full backup, where a full backup is constructed by copying data from backups that have already been created.
 A synthetic full backup consumes no resources of the system being backed up; only the backup server and its storage are used.

-See the discussion below for more advantages and disadvantages of full vs incremental vs differential backups.
+See the discussion below for more advantages and disadvantages of full vs. incremental vs. differential backups.